-Diverse, equitable, and inclusive workforces drive better business outcomes for organisations.
-While many organisations have aspired to these goals, progress has been slow.
-Many are now working to make the necessary changes that create safe and inclusive spaces.
-In this guide, we’ve detailed how to go from strategy to meaningful action in building a workforce that is diverse, equitable, and inclusive.
+Workplaces that excel in diversity, equity and inclusion drive better business outcomes for organisations.
+While many companies have worked to increase their DEI status, progress has been slow.
+Many are now taking extra steps required to create safe and inclusive spaces.
+In this guide, we’ve detailed how to go from strategy to meaningful action in levelling up your DEI.

 What is diversity, equity, and inclusion (DEI)?

-Diversity, equity, and inclusion – frequently referred to as DEI – is the umbrella term for the programs, policies, strategies, and practices that execute a company’s mission to create and sustain a diverse, equitable, and inclusive environment that respects and accommodates every employee’s:
+DEI stands for diversity, equity, and inclusion.
+It’s the umbrella term for the programs, policies, strategies, and practices that implement a company’s mission to create and sustain a diverse, equitable, and inclusive environment that respects and accommodates every employee’s:

 What is workplace diversity?

-While not entirely comprehensive, these broad categories that define workplace diversity can help identify gaps that exist within an organisation.
+While not entirely comprehensive, these broad categories of diverse groups can help identify gaps that exist within an organisation.
 They also provide an opportunity to establish metrics and set goals for increasing diversity in the workplace.

 What is workplace equity?

 Equality and equity are two distinct concepts, although they’re often used interchangeably.
 Where equality gives everyone access to the same opportunities, equity in the workplace means that access to opportunities is proportional to each person’s needs.
 This ensures that the opportunity is equally advantageous to everybody, because it’s offered in a way that takes diversity into account.
 In other words, equity will eliminate barriers and level the playing field by giving each person the right kind of support.